Koushik-1713/AI-Resume-Tailoring-Agent/src/README.md

 ## 📌 Option Chosen

-**Option 2 — AI Resume Tailoring Agent**
+Option 2 — AI Resume Tailoring Agent

 ---

 ## 🤔 Why I Chose This Option

-I chose this option because it demonstrates my ability to work with real-world data processing, integrate AI models, and solve a practical problem — improving resumes for job applications.
-It also allowed me to explore local LLM integration using Ollama.
+I chose this option to demonstrate my ability to integrate AI models with real-world applications.
+This project solves a practical problem of improving resumes based on job roles.

 ---

 ## 📌 Overview

-This project is an AI-powered Resume Tailoring Agent that customizes a candidate's resume based on a specific job role.
-It analyzes the input resume and rewrites it to better match job requirements, making it more effective and ATS-friendly.
+This project reads a candidate’s resume and tailors it using an AI model (Ollama) to match a specific job role like Backend Software Engineer.

 ---

 ## 🚀 Features

-* Reads resume input from a file
+* Reads resume from file
-* Cleans and processes resume data
+* Cleans and processes text
-* Uses AI (Ollama) to tailor resume content
+* Uses AI (Ollama) for resume optimization
-* Optimizes resume for specific job roles
-* Generates structured and improved resume output
+* Generates tailored resume output

 ---